khofstadter/CS220-AU-navigating-the-digital-world/syllabus.md

 This week I will introduce
 - some software for audio-visual content production including creating screencasts
 - questions to consider when developing a podcast idea
-- how you could book equipment in the university and where you could use advanced software/hardware for content production
+- how you could book equipment in the university and where you could use advanced software/hardware for content production (TBC)

 ### homework
 - explore a variety of software for audio-video production